DC23/trellabit.net/README.md

 focus on my current goal of Trello / Habitica connections.
 It remains to be seen how well other services may map to this feature set.

-For things like trellabit.data.interfaces.ITask.Difficulty, Habitica implements this directly, and Trello can implement it as hidden labels applied to cards (with a default for other cases).
+For things like Trellabit.Data.Interfaces.ITask.Difficulty, Habitica implements this directly, and Trello can implement it as hidden labels applied to cards (with a default for other cases).
 Similar ideas should allow a sufficiently rich set of attributes on Trello cards for mapping to Habitica in a useful way.